 Holding space for the complexities

 Even though we strive to build participatory grantmaking processes that encourage affirming connections and enhance collaboration, we recognize that this does not mean that they will be free of disconnection, competition and friction.
 Meaningful connections and misalignment can occur simultaneously and interchangeably.
-Diverse perspectives and strategies about how to get to what collective vision of the future can co-exist in the same movement space.
-Movements for justice are not homogenous in their organizing, and people arrive to them with different lived experiences and backgrounds.
+Diverse perspectives and strategies about how to arrive to the futures we envision collectively can co-exist in the same movement space.
+Movements for justice are not homogeneous in their organizing, and people arrive to them with different lived experiences and backgrounds.
 Systems of oppression are deeply present in our lives and can affect us in similar or unique ways, which can manifest in our collaborations, visions and strategies.
-These complexities and contradictions are present in any participatory decision-making process and need to be facilitated with care.
+These complexities and contradictions are present in any participatory decision-making process and need to be facilitated with care and understanding.

 As a participatory funder, FRIDA has the responsibility to engage with the complexities of our processes with a restorative approach that prevents the perpetuation of harm, without deepening frictions.
 The intersectional lens increases our capacity for creative intervention and allows us to hold space for generative conflict by helping us understand conflict’s origin, where it wants to move us and what it asks us to grow.
 An accessible, transparent participatory decision-making model allows us to experience the power of interconnectedness, as well as its complexities.
 However, it also provides tools of support when violence and abuse, and guides us through the restorative justice process.
 Therefore, having a structure behind any participatory grantmaking process allows for funders to approach difficult questions with curiosity about what there is to be learned and how to integrate those learnings in the future.